scikit-image/scikit-image/INSTALL.rst

   spin test
   # Build docs
   spin docs
-  # Try the new version
+  # Try the new version in IPython
-  spin python
+  spin ipython

 For more information about building and using the ``spin`` package, see ``meson.md``.